VanHulleOne/SciSlice/README.md

 To run the program either cd into the folder in which you unzipped the program and then type in the Conda prompt `python RUN_ME.py` or open Spyder, which came with the Anaconda installation, open the RUN_ME.py and run the program from Spyder.

-### .json
-You can save your print parameters by clicking the Save button on top of the GUI.
-Previously saved .json files can be uploaded with the Upload button.
-When the program is first opened it uses the DEFAULT.json file.
-If you always use a similar parameter profile you can save over this file and your parameters will be loaded at startup.

 ## *Notepad++
 If you have Python and the appropriate dependencies installed you can use